Surfshark VPN Review 2025: Is It Worth the Money?

 I also tested the provider’s email support by sending email messages at random times of the day.
 I usually received a reply in less than a day, and the answers were always useful.

 Surfshark is an excellent VPN, but it’s still missing some features that I’d like to see added to its roster.
-Surfshark can improve its streaming support, security, obfuscation, and speeds.
+It can improve its security, obfuscation, P2P support, and speeds.

-Plus, Surfshark doesn’t work in restrictive countries.
-Its obfuscation is good for bypassing network blocks in places like schools and workplaces, but it’s unable to work in places like China, Russia, and Indonesia.
+Plus, Surfshark doesn’t work reliably in restrictive countries.
+Its obfuscation is good for bypassing network blocks in places like schools and workplaces, but it doesn’t work consistently in places like China, Russia, and Indonesia.

 Finally, the VPN doesn’t have great speeds on very distant servers, which can be frustrating for people who travel a lot or want to connect to servers halfway around the world, like gamers.
 In contrast, ExpressVPN has blazing-fast speeds on all servers, regardless of distance.